Definition of Cost of Goods Sold

 The following are the benefits of the C.O.G sold:

-- The calculation of the C.O.G sold gives an accurate and more specific calculation for the valuation of inventory.
+- The calculation of the C.O.G. sold gives an accurate and more specific calculation for the inventory valuation.
 We get a clear picture of the inventory costs and hence can have better inventory classification too.

 - As the cost of inventory valuation is clearly defined, it helps the enterprise in the proper future prediction of the costs and also the other costs that it can afford.

-- We get to know the time period of the inventory purchase too, i.e. we can get the idea as to which inventory is the latest one and which is the most updated inventory.
+- We get to know the time period of the inventory purchase, too, i.e., we can get an idea as to which inventory is the latest and which is the most updated.

-- The C.O.G Sold helps the enterprise in the calculation of gross profit.
-The gross profit helps to measure the efficiency of the enterprise in terms of its labor and other supplies.
-Hence Cost of goods sold helps the enterprise in evaluating its labor and other supplies’ cost efficiency.
+- The C.O.G.
+Sold helps the enterprise in the calculation of gross profit.
+The gross profit helps measure the enterprise’s efficiency in terms of its labor and other supplies.
+Hence it helps the enterprise evaluate its labor and other supplies’ cost efficiency.

 Disadvantages